MinaFBK/MinaFBK/README.md

 - 👀 I’m interested in Mechatronics,Robotics,Prosthetic
 - 🌱 I’m currently learning Machine Learning, Data Analysis
 - 💞️ I’m looking to collaborate on Medical programming fields
-- 📫 How to reach me ... you can contact me
+- 📫 How to reach me .... menafbk@gmail.com

 <!---
 MinaFBK/MinaFBK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.